Zilliqa/marketplace-contracts/contracts/README.md

 The contract only keeps track of the highest bidder at any point of time. i.e. if user A bids 1 ZIL, user B bids 2 ZIL, user B is the current highest bid; user A would be refunded.

-The seller has the rights to cancel the auction anytime, if that happens, the seller can get back the NFT and the bids are refunded back to the bidders.
+The seller has the rights to cancel the auction anytime, if that happens, the seller can get back the NFT ownership and the bids are refunded back to the bidders.

 The seller must initiate an end process after the auction has ended, this is necessarry for the contract to compute the profits and transfer the NFT to the winner.

+Sellers and buyers can claim their profits and losing bids by calling a withdraw payment tokens call.

 ## IV.
 Auction Contract Specification